Deval bows out

 In spite of the obstacles, Patrick, 63, pushed ahead, hoping his message of hope and unity —“Deval for All” — would gain traction as he skipped the Iowa caucus and barnstormed across the Granite State.

-“The vote in New Hampshire last night was not enough for us to create the practical wind at the campaign’s back to go on to the next round of voting,” said Patrick in a statement released on Wednesday.
+“The vote in New Hampshire last night was not enough for us to create the practical wind at the campaign’s back to go on to the next round of voting,” said Patrick in a statement released last week.
 “So I have decided to suspend the campaign, effective immediately.”

-The departure of the Bay State’s first African American governor, along with entrepreneur Andrew Yang and Sen. Tom Bennett, who also dropped out of the race today, leaves eight candidates in the field as the primary contest moves on to the Nevada caucus on Feb.
+The departure of the Bay State’s first African American governor, along with entrepreneur Andrew Yang and Sen. Michael Bennett, who also dropped out of the race last week, leaves six candidates in the field as the primary contest moves on to the Nevada caucus on Feb.
 22 and the South Carolina primary on Feb.
 29. The richest delegate haul in the march to the nomination will take place on Super Tuesday, March 3, when voters in 14 states, including Massachusetts, California and Texas, cast their ballots.

 Patrick received 0.4% of the vote in New Hampshire and no delegates, lagging far behind winner Sen. Bernie Sanders, who received 26%; former South Bend, Indiana Mayor Pete Buttigieg with 24.4%; Minnesota Sen. Amy Klobuchar with 10.7%; Massachusetts Sen. Elizabeth Warren with 9.3%; and former Vice President Joe Biden with 8.4%.